How to choose a pillow that's perfect for you

 •

-8 min read
+9 min read

 For many people, choosing the right pillow is one of the most important decisions they’ll make for their everyday health and well-being.
 The value we place on high-quality sleep is ever-increasing, in part thanks to study after study that confirms its advantages and benefits.
 Like people, pillows are incredibly varied and diverse from one to another but there are steps you can follow to ensure you pick one that’s perfect for you.

 One of the first things to do before choosing a pillow is to identify your natural sleeping position.
 Different types of pillows are better suited to some sleep positions than others and using this as your starting point will put you on the right path from the outset.
+Generally speaking, most of us fall into one of three sleep positions: back, side or stomach sleepers and each has its own recommendations.

-For a side sleeper, it’s important to look for a pillow that’s thick enough to fill the gap between the ear and shoulder.
+For a side sleeper, it’s important to look for a thick pillow to fill the gap between the ear and shoulder.
 This is because side sleepers tend to put most of their weight on their hips and shoulders while their neck droops towards the mattress.
 A thick or contour pillow with a built-in curve is often best for side sleepers, as it helps keep your spine aligned and provides extra support where it’s most needed.

 Stomach sleepers should look for a pillow that’s very thin but supportive.
 The main issue for those who sleep in this position is that they often end up extending their neck too far.
 A flatter, softer pillow will make sure your head isn’t pushed too far up or down, which can cause neck and back pain.
 Pillows filled with very soft and flexible substances are good for stomach sleepers.